The Global Media Monitoring Project: 2015 Report

-The report discovered that progress towards gender parity in the news has almost ground to a halt over the period 2010 to 2015: Women make up only 24% of the persons heard, read about or seen in newspaper, television and radio news, exactly as they did in 2010.
+The report discovered that progress towards gender parity in the news has almost ground to a halt over the period 2010 to 2015: Women make up only 24% of the persons heard, read about, or seen in newspaper, television, and radio news, exactly as they did in 2010.
 Over the past two decades, the gender gap in people in the news has narrowed most dramatically in Latin America by 13 percent.
 Women are three percent less visible in political news stories now than five years ago.
 They comprise 38% of people interviewed on the basis of personal experience compared to 31% in 2005.
 North America has the highest percentage of women experts in the news (32%), followed by the Caribbean (29%) and Latin America (29%).
-In 2015, progress towards news representation that acknowledges women's participation in economic life remain elusive: While women in the real world hold at least 40% of paid employment globally, in the news world only 20% of the workers in the formal labor force are women, while 67% of the news world unemployed and stay-at-home parents are women.
+In 2015, progress towards news representation that acknowledges women's participation in economic life remained elusive: while women in the real world hold at least 40% of paid employment globally, in the news world only 20% of the workers in the formal labor force are women, while 67% of the news world's unemployed and stay-at-home parents are women.
 Portrayals of women as survivors of domestic violence have risen by more than four times across the period 2005 to 2015.